funcool/promesa/doc/channels.md

 # Channels (CSP pattern)

-An implementation of channel abstraction and CSP patterns for Clojure;
+An implementation of channel abstraction and CSP patterns for Clojure and ClojureScript.
-is a [core.async][3] alternative implementation that laverages JDK19 Virtual Threads.
+It's a [core.async][3] alternative implementation of channel abstraction that laverages platform facilities for concurrency (no go macro transformations, laverages JDK19 Virtual Threads on the JVM).

 There are [Code Walkthrought][0] where you can learn the main API usage patterns.
 Also, you can read the [core.async rationale][1] for better understanding the main ideas of the CSP pattern.

-The promesa channel and csp patterns implementation do not intend to be a replacement for core.async; and there are cases where [core.async][3] is preferable; the main usage target for promesa channels and csp patterns implementation is for JVM based backends with JDK>=19.

-**NOTE: Although the main focus is the use in JVM, where is all the potential; the channel implementation and all internal buffers are implemented in CLJC.
-This means that, if there is interest, we can think about exposing channels API using promises.
-In any case, _the usefulness of channel implementation in CLJS remains to be seen._**
+**NOTE**: Although the main focus is the use in JVM, where is all the potential; the channel implementation is also available on CLJS.
+There are no go macros on CLJS, but all the operators (including `alts`) can be used with alredy available promesa API and syntactic abstractions (such that `promesa.core/loop` and `promesa.core/recur`).
+Read the docstring for know if the operator/helper internally uses vthreads or not.

 ## Differences with `core.async`

 The main highlights and differences with [core.async][3] are:

-- **There are no macro transformations**, the `go` macro is a convenient alias for `p/vthread` (or `p/thread` when vthreads are not available); there are not limitation on using blocking calls inside `go` macro neither many other inconveniences of core.async go macro, mainly thanks to the JDK19 with preview enabled Virtual Threads.
+- **There are no macro transformations**, the `go` macro is a convenient alias for `p/vthread` (or `p/thread` when vthreads are not available); there are not limitation on using blocking calls inside `go` macro neither many other inconveniences of core.async go macro, mainly thanks to the JDK19 with preview enabled Virtual Threads. _They are only available on JVM_.
 - **No callbacks**, functions returns promises or blocks; you can use the promise composition API or thread blocking API, whatever you wants.
 - **No take/put limits**; you can attach more than 1024 pending tasks to a channel.
 - **Simplier mental model**, there are no differences between parking and blocking operations.
 - **Analogous performance**; in my own stress tests it has the same performance as core.async.

 There are also some internal differences that you should know:

 - The promesa implementation cancells immediatelly all pending puts when channel is closed in contrast to core.async that leaves them operative until all puts are succeded.
-- The promesa implementation takes a bit less grandular locking than core.async, but on the end it should not have any effect on the final performance or usability.
+- The promesa implementation takes a bit less grandular locking than core.async, but on the end it should not have any effect on the final performance orq usability.
-- The `promesa.exec.csp/pipe` helper does not uses go-blocks, so it can be safelly used with no-vthreads support because it will not create additional platform threads.
+- Operators or channel helpers do not use vthreads internally so they can be used safelly on CLJS or JVM without virtual threads.

 ## Getting Started